Clontarf Castle

 Clontarf Castle (Caisleán Chluain Tarbh) is a much-modernised castle, dating to 1837, in Clontarf, Dublin, Ireland, an area famous as a key location of the Battle of Clontarf in 1014.
 There has been a castle on the site since 1172.
 In modern times, it has functioned as a bar, cabaret venue, and hotel.

 History

 deLacy family and the Templars

 The first castle on the grounds, of which no trace remains, was built in 1172 by either Hugh de Lacy, Lord of Meath, or his tenant Adam de Phepoe.
-Clontarf was subsequently held by the Knights Templar and, after their suppression in 1308, passed to the Knights Hospitaller, until they were in turn deprived of it at the Dissolution of the Monasteries.
+Clontarf was subsequently held by the Knights Templar, until they were in turn deprived of it at the Dissolution of the Monasteries.
 The last prior, John Rawson was created Viscount Clontarf in 1541 in return for surrendering the castle and its lands to the crown.

 16th century to 17th century

 In 1600 Queen Elizabeth I granted the estate to Sir Geoffrey Fenton, her secretary of state for Ireland, and it passed by marriage from his descendants to the King family.
 George King of Clontarf took part in the Irish Rebellion of 1641 and as a result his lands were confiscated.